Andre-Usui/Binder-Rise/README.md

 # Why should i use Binder Rise

   - You are studying something?
 You know that you have to write everything you can to help you memorize any content, huh?.
   - I've always have a notebook on my side because of this.
 At first, that was suficient for me.
-Now that i have 3 notebooks,
-  - completely unorganized, with varius contents of variable references.
-I thought that i've need a new notebook just to
-  - organize and have a better way to search my notings.
+Now that i have 3 notebooks, completely unorganized, with various contents of variable references.
+I thought that i've need a new notebook just to organize and have a better way to search my notings.

   - Then i create this app.
-Here you can add your contents, edit then, organize, reorganize, delete anything, and style it as
+Here you can add your contents, edit then, organize, reorganize, delete anything, and style it as you want.
-  - you want.
 You can create more and more disciplines